About

 Maximum Medical Improvement

-What exactly is MMI or Maximum Medical improvement?
-There is a differing opinion as to what MMI really really means.
-The insurance company and I obviously differ greatly in opinion as to what MMI is.
-I’ll just give you an example as to what kinds of things that I get on the phone.
+What precisely is MMI, or Maximum Medical Improvement?
+Different people have different ideas about what MMI actually means.
+The insurance company and I obviously disagree on what MMI is.
+I’ll simply give you an example of what I hear on the phone.

 Example No. 1 of MMI